-After a humiliating command performance at Lincoln Center, the Barden Bellas enter an international competition that no American group has ever won in order to regain their status and right to perform.
+After a humiliating commando performance at The Kennedy Center, the Barden Bellas enter an international competition that no American group has ever won in order to regain their status and right to perform.

 The Barden Bellas are a collegiate, all-girls a cappella singing group thriving on female pop songs and their perfect looks.
 After a disastrous failing at last year's finals, they are forced to regroup.
 Among the new recruits is freshman Beca, an independent, aspiring DJ with no interest in the college life.
 But after she meets Jesse, from the rival all-male a cappella group, Beca has a new outlook and takes it upon herself to help the Bellas find their new look and sound and get back into the competition.
 Written by

 110 of 170 people found this review helpful.